Affording an Atrium Education

 • 2016 Tax Return

-We realize that some families will not have completed 2016 taxes by January 30th.
-If this is the case, please submit all other supporting documents as soon as possible, and the 2016 taxes when they are completed.
+We realize that some families will not have completed 2017 taxes by January 29.
+If this is the case, please submit all other supporting documents as soon as possible, and the 2017 taxes by February 16, 2018.
 If an award is granted in such instances, it is done so contingent upon receipt of all required documents.

 Applications for financial aid are held in the strictest confidence.